Wisconsin Grants to Improve Health

 - Identify a targeted group of learning event participants that make up Wisconsin’s current or future health workforce, and how they will put the skills and knowledge they gain into action to advance health and/or health equity in the state.

 - Up to $100,000 is available to support up to 20 community-led grants hosted by eligible organizations.
+Learning events must be hosted by an eligible Wisconsin-based 501

 -

-Momentum Grants 2023
+2026 Momentum Grants

 -